 Keep your candidates well-informed at each stage of the interview process.
 Communicate expectations and logistical details ahead of time so candidates can be as prepared as possible.
-At the very least, provide the name, title, and role of the interviewer.
+At the very least, provide the interviewer's name, title, and role.
 Once the interview has ended, it is especially important to show them that their time and efforts are valued.

 It is so easy to push forward from question to question.
 Take a pause.
 Give your candidate adequate time to respond.
 Make sure they have finished answering one question before moving to the next.
 And remember that tech sometimes lags or hiccups.

-Be respectful to the candidate and look to find a quiet location to conduct your interview.
+Be respectful to the candidate and find a quiet location to conduct your interview.
 Position yourself away from distractions, including your smartphone, pets, and even kids during the interview.

 Mission, vision, values.
 Ensure interviewers at all stages of the recruitment process convey a consistent message about the company’s mission and values.

-Conducting interviews through video can be a great way to keep the recruiting process moving forward during the social distancing period.
-With preparation, you can ensure a successful video interview and a positive experience for yourself and your candidate.
+Conducting interviews through video can be a great way to keep the recruiting process moving forward while social distancing.
+By preparing ahead of time, you can ensure a successful video interview and a positive experience for yourself and your candidate.
 Now is the time to embrace video interviewing and modernize your hiring process.